JHurtault/jhurtaul.github.io/README.md

-# jhurtaul.github.io
-A professional website that highlights my professional history
+# Professional Website - Final Project - Portland State University

+## Description

+This is a website that I built to showcase a brief introduction about myself and highlight some of my past experiences and early projects.